-In this season a fire permit from Fire and Emergency NZ Authority is required before you can light a fire in the open air.
+In this season a fire permit from your local Rural Fire Authority is required before you can light a fire in the open air.

 PROHIBITED FIRE SEASON

 Means a total fire ban is in place.
 Lighting fires in the open air is not permitted.